CPTPP Boosts Seafood Exports

-In the first quarter of 2019, Vietnam witnessed remarkable growth in the value of seafood exports to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+In the first quarter of 2019, Vietnam witnessed remarkable growth in the value of seafood exports to member countries of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 Among the various commodities benefiting from the agreement, wood and seafood emerged as the frontrunners.

-Notably, the export value to many member countries of the CPTPP grew strongly such as Mexico increased by 35.6%, Malaysia increased by nearly 22%, Canada increased nearly 14%.
-Meanwhile, Japan maintained the top importer of Vietnamese seafood.
+Vietnam experienced robust growth in seafood exports to several member countries of the CPTPP.
+Notably, export values to Mexico surged by 35.6%, Malaysia by nearly 22%, and Canada by almost 14%.
+Japan retained its position as the leading importer of Vietnamese seafood.

 However, it is the Canadian market that holds significant potential for Vietnam to further enhance its seafood exports.
 With the implementation of the CPTPP, import duties on various seafood products from Vietnam, such as frozen shrimp, processed shrimp, mollusks, tra fish, and tuna, dropped to 0%.

 The Canadian Market: A Promising Destination for Vietnamese Shrimp

 Canada has consistently ranked among the top 10 shrimp import markets for Vietnam, making it an attractive prospect for Vietnamese shrimp exporters.
 Its geographical proximity to the United States, coupled with a high standard of living, makes Canada an appealing market.

 In 2018, Vietnam’s shrimp exports to Canada reached 14,000 tons, valued at nearly $156 million, an increase of 8.9% in volume and 7.3% in value compared to the previous year.
 Vietnamese shrimp accounted for a significant share of Canada’s total imports, representing 25.3% in 2018, up from 23% in 2017.

 Capitalizing on CPTPP Advantages